30 Hilarious Clichés in Every Rom-Com

 Coordinated dance scenes

-Most adults can hardly waltz at their wedding without spraining an ankle.
+Most adults can hardly slow-dance at their wedding without spraining an ankle.
 In rom-coms, however, not only is everyone an expert dancer, they've all found time to memorize the same dance routine to wow nobody in particular.
-And for more movie magic, check out these 30 Movie Facts That Will Blow Your Mind.
+Bonus points if it unlocks a happy memory with the person you'll eventually fall for, like in 13 Going on 30.